 Each year, the Energy Commission prepares an investment plan to determine funding priorities and opportunities.
 Sought are the best means of leveraging up to $100 million in program funding along with other public and private investments.
-Currently in the fourth year of a seven-year funding lifecycle, the Alternative and Renewable Fuel and Vehicle Technology Program plays a crucial role in attaining the state’s climate change and energy policies.
+Currently in the fifth year of a seven-year funding lifecycle, the Alternative and Renewable Fuel and Vehicle Technology Program plays a crucial role in attaining the state’s climate change and energy policies.
 Through 2014, the Energy Commission will continue to provide incentives to accelerate developing clean, efficient low-carbon technologies to reduce greenhouse gas emissions and petroleum dependence.

-- Provide public outreach to promote deployment of heavy-duty natural gas vehicles
+- Provide public outreach to promote deployment of heavy-duty natural gas vehicles.

-- Establish 75 new E85 fueling stations
+- Establish 75 new E85 fueling stations.

-- Certifying hydrogen dispensing equipment for retail hydrogen fueling stations and establishing specifications for hydrogen and biodiesel fuels.
+- Seed funding for start-ups and small manufacturers of advanced technology vehicles, components and batteries.
+An additional $20.6 million was distributed through inter-agency agreements for: Certifying hydrogen dispensing equipment for retail hydrogen fueling stations and establishing specifications for hydrogen and biodiesel fuels.

-- Establishing statewide workforce training and development programs
+- Establishing statewide workforce training and development programs.

-- Converting state-owned hybrid vehicles to plug-in hybrid vehicles
+- Converting state-owned hybrid vehicles to plug-in hybrid vehicles.

-- Technical assistance in administering the Alternative and Renewable Fuel and Vehicle Technology Program
+- Technical assistance in administering the Alternative and Renewable Fuel and Vehicle Technology Program.

 For complete details of future funding allocations for the Alternative and Renewable Fuel and Vehicle Technology Program see the 2013-2014 Investment Plan.